 - Economic Collapse

 - Weather or Catastrophe related emergency. (think hurricanes or tsunamis)

 - Loss of Job

 - It is a less expensive way to feed your family now!
 Buying in bulk will save you money.

 Most of the time when a person starts talking about an emergency food supply, one might envision a fanatic fringe who believes the world is on the edge.
-Well sometimes I think maybe I’m on the fringe a bit… but really I’m just a regular gal who has concerns.
+Well sometimes I think maybe I’m on the fringe a bit… but really I’m just a woman who has concerns.

 Govt agencies encourage you to have a few days supply on hand… I’ve also seen articles where they recommend 3 weeks supply.
 That is a good start but then I’d encourage you to keep going and get an emergency food supply with about 3 months stock of foods for your family.
 That is a buffer.
 It won’t last forever… but it will give you time.

 After you have your 3 months supply, why not go ahead and get the next 3 months?
 Doing this in baby steps will seem so much less overwhelming than thinking you need to have hundreds of pounds of wheat all at once.
 Just 3 months.
 You can do that!
 Then 3 months more.
 You can do that too!

 Freeze Dried Foods is what most folks think of when they consider food storage.